Materials-Consortia/OPTIMADE/optimade.rst

 The use of :val:`null` values inside nested property values (such as, e.g., lists or dictionaries) are described in the definitions of those data structures elsewhere in the specification, see section `Entry List`_.
 For these properties, :val:`null` MAY carry a special meaning.

-REQUIRED properties with an unknown value MUST be returned in the response, unless explicitly left out (e.g., by using :query-param:`response_fields`, see section `Entry Listing URL Query Parameters`_).
+REQUIRED properties with an unknown value MUST be returned in the response.
 OPTIONAL properties with an unknown value MAY be returned in the response.
 If an OPTIONAL property is *not* returned in a *full* response (i.e., not using :query-param:`response_fields`), the client MUST assume the property has an unknown value, i.e., :val:`null`.